 Working

-Case 1: When Light is low
+Case 1: When the light intensity is low

 2. As written in the program, when this happens i.e. x==0, Digital pin 8 should be high or 1.